-Ever wondered why your users don’t continue using your app after their initial contact with the onboarding or after the sign-up?
+Ever wondered why your users don’t continue using your product after their app onboarding or post sign-up?

-Understanding users’ behaviour and how they think is crucial in order to create more effective user onboarding processes.
+Understanding user behaviour and how they think is crucial in order to create more effective user onboarding processes.
 If you want to understand user behaviour and decide which psychological concepts to implement, you first need to understand what motivates and guides them to take action.

 As Plato once said:

 “Human behaviour flows from three main sources: desire, emotion, and knowledge.”

 In order for behaviour to occur, the user needs those three things in place.

-Let’s see an example of how this can be implemented in user onboarding:
+Let’s see an example of how this can be implemented in app onboarding:

 Your users’ biggest pain point is having to publish different posts for their clients on time, so you’re developing a scheduling tool for social media.

 The desire for your users would be to publish and maintain every post for their clients without losing the quality of the copy and image.

 The emotion which will then occur is a feeling of relief and satisfaction now that they have more time for other tasks.

 The knowledge (trigger) is actually an “Aha!
 Moment”.
 When a user sees and understands the value you’re providing, they will start developing behaviour (in our case – they will start using the product).

 Unleash the “aha moment” with incomplete tasks in your app onboarding